STAT-JET-ASU/STT1810BasicStatistics/SyllabusSchedule/STT1810F25Syllabus.md

 You must [book an appointment](https://calendar.app.google/L5hqPjsUDaitKtdr7) for office hours, preferably 24 hours in advance, though I do accept walk-ins.
 Appointments will take precedence.
 Appointments are available in 15-minute increments.
 If you feel like you need more than 15 minutes, book more than one time slot.
 On TUE/THU we can meet in-person in Walker Hall 228 or we can meet via Zoom.
 On other days, we will meet via Zoom.
 You may find yourself temporarily in a Zoom waiting room if I am interacting with a previous appointment, but I *will* get to you.

-**Drop-In Tutoring:** In-person, drop-in tutoring for statistics is offered on Monday through Thursday from 4:30pm to 7:30pm in DD Dougherty 208.
+**Drop-In Tutoring:** In-person, drop-in tutoring for statistics is offered on Monday through Thursday from 4:30 pm to 7:30 pm in DD Dougherty 208.
 Please be aware of [Tutee Responsibilities](https://studentlearningcenter.appstate.edu/tutoring/expectations) related to this service.

-**Appointment-Based Tutoring:** Some tutors offer online or in-person appointments on Monday through Thursday from 9:00am to 4:00pm and Fridays from 9:00am to 2:00pm.
-Because of the evening drop-in hours, any appointments at 4:00pm or later on Monday through Thursday will be online only.
+**Appointment-Based Tutoring:** Some tutors offer online or in-person appointments on Monday through Thursday from 9:00 am to 4:00 pm and Fridays from 9:00 am to 2:00 pm.
+Because of the evening drop-in hours, any appointments at 4:00 pm or later on Monday through Thursday will be online only.
 You can find more information at [Tutoring Options](https://studentlearningcenter.appstate.edu/tutoring).

 **Other Assistance:** I urge any student who has difficulty affording groceries or accessing sufficient food every day, or who lacks a safe and stable place to live, to contact the [Dean of Students](https://deanofstudents.appstate.edu/) for assistance and support.
 The [Mountaineer Food Hub & Free Store](https://sustain.appstate.edu/initiatives/food-pantry/) is a free resource with pantry and personal care items.
 See [Campus Resources](https://studentsuccess.appstate.edu/campus-resources) for more resources available to ASU students.